Understanding Radiation Therapy

 Internal radiation, sometimes called brachytherapy, involves putting a radioactive source directly into the body.
 Solid radiation sources are put into seeds, ribbons, or capsules and placed inside the body, near or directly in the tumor.
 These implants may be permanent or temporary.
 Internal radiation therapy may also use a liquid radiation source given through an injection, by mouth or with an IV line into a vein to treat certain types of cancer.
 These drugs then travel throughout the body, attacking cancer cells.

-Affiliated Oncologists Radiation Oncologist will work with you to determine which type of treatment is best for your diagnosis.
+At Affiliated Oncologists, a radiation oncologist will work with you to determine which type of treatment is best for your diagnosis.
 This may include:

 - Image-Guided Radiation Therapy (IGRT) combines three-dimensional images to pinpoint and treat cancerous tumors.
 The images allow the cancer specialists to precisely localize the tumor each time radiation therapy is administered, improving accuracy of delivery and safety by reducing radiation exposure to other areas of the.
 IGRT is used to treat tumors in areas of the body that are prone to movement, such as the lungs, liver, and prostate gland, as well as tumors located close to critical organs and tissues.